dubrowgn/micro-timer/README.md

-# daft-timer
+# Micro Timer
-A stupid simple timer app for Android
+A tiny, microwave inspired timer app for Android.